 A parrot cannot regrow its beak if it’s been fully or mostly removed by damage.
 The nerves, blood vessels, and other vital components will be irreparably damaged.

 My Baby Parrot’s Beak Looks Cracked

 If it’s a minor crack, this is nothing to worry about.
 Young parrots go through a period of experimentation as they grow.
 They don’t understand the delicacy of their own beaks and often crack them accidentally.

 Despite the higher chance of breakage, the beaks of younger parrots are more likely to grow back than the beaks of older parrots.
 This is based on how active and healthy a parrot’s body is when young.

 My Older Parrot’s Beak Looks Cracked

 The older a parrot gets, the more likely it is to break its beak.
-An aged body cannot produce the same amounts of the protective coating that covers the beak.
+An aging body cannot produce the same amounts of the protective coating that covers the beak.
 This decreases once it leaves its puberty stage and continues to over the years.
-While minor beak injuries can be healed, this will take longer than normal.
+While minor beak injuries can be healed, this process will take longer than normal.

 Do Parrots’ Beaks Grow Continuously?

-Parrots do have continuously growing beaks.
-In fact, if a parrot is unable to sand down its beak over time, it will grow too long.
+Parrots’ beaks never stop growing.
+If a parrot is unable to sand down its beak over time, it will grow too long.
 It will eventually curve inward and complicate the parrot’s ability to eat.

 Once your parrot heals a minor chip, it will continue to sand down its beak as it grows.
 This process will sand down the gap while fresh bone and keratin move in.
-By the end, you won’t even be able to tell there was damage.
+In the end, you won’t even be able to tell there was damage.